 For the singer-songwriter types who love using capos, this one is for you.
 I don’t use this one too often either, but the option is there for you if you need it.
 Simply put, you can add a capo to a Guitar Pro file if the composition calls for it.

-Amazingly, you can even set up a partial capo which imitates a spider capo like this one from Amazon.
+Amazingly, you can even set up a partial capo which imitates a spider capo.
 Artists like Andy McKee and Antoine Dufour use these all of the time because of the opportunities they present that normally wouldn’t be possible.

 12) Transpose Other Instruments